maelstrom-software/maelstrom/README.md

 If some tests fail, however, it likely means those tests have dependencies on their execution environment that aren't packaged in their containers.
-You can remedy this by adding directives to the `maelstrom-test.toml` file.
+You can remedy this by adding directives to the `cargo-maelstrom.toml` file.
 To do this, run:

 ```bash
 cargo maelstrom --init
 ```

-Then edit the created `maelstrom-test.toml` file as described in the [book](https://maelstrom-software.com/book/cargo-maelstrom/spec.html).
+Then edit the created `cargo-maelstrom.toml` file as described in the [book](https://maelstrom-software.com/book/cargo-maelstrom/spec.html).

 ## Running `maelstrom-pytest`